roshangrg1/Project-9-Developer-Landing-Page/Readme.md

 ## Benifits of making this project.

- - Flex-box consume lesss time to make nav while using core css only.
+ - Learned to make responsive we need alot of testing for all screen.
+Hence making responsive is same as writing css but in different screen.
- - Also learned concept of position .
+ - Also learned concept of position , float.
  - Learned @media query to adjust according to screen.
- - Also i learned how does opacity and z-index work.